Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 2 - Arash Rezaei-Mazinani

-Arash is co-host on Another L&D Podcast with Paul Richardson and if you haven’t tuned in then this is one to add to your list for 2023.
-Currently Learning Solutions Manager for Aggreko, Arash has a passion for building learning strategies that deliver on business outcomes, and he regularly shares his insight with his Twitter following.
+Arash is co-host on Another L&D Podcast with Paul Richardson.
+If you haven’t tuned in, this is one to add to your list for 2023.
+Currently Learning Solutions Manager for Aggreko, Arash has a passion for building learning strategies that deliver on business outcomes, and he regularly shares his insight with his X (formerly Twitter) following.

 3 - Nate Rowlan